podefr/sysinfo/docs/BACKLOG.md

 ## [DEFECTS/TECH DEBT]
  - [ ] TECHDEBT-01 The server doesn't trigger event on the client web socket without the .log() in the streams
- - [ ] DEFECT-01 in alerts.specs.js, Bacon.fromBinder doesn't call the callback
+ - [X] DEFECT-01 in alerts.specs.js, Bacon.fromBinder doesn't call the callback
  - [ ] TECHDEBT-02 Extract eslint configuration from root package.json and put it its own file, then configure eslint
  - [ ] TECHDEBT-03 Remove hard coded preloading of modules and UIElements and make it based on the configuration
+ - [ ] DEFECT-02 using moment() makes the alerts.spec.js brittle and they may sometimes fail.